keten-group/B_factor_codes_repository/README.md

 1) test_all_features.ipynb: Code which uses all features
 2) test_only_primary_Sequence.ipynb: Code which uses only primary sequence

+NOTE:
-NOTE: Before running any code, please check all the paths
+1) Before running any code, please check all the paths
+2) First run the training code to get the optimized model.
+Then use the optimized model in the test code.